Hit enter after type your search item

 Git merge

-In this section, we will look into resolving the conflicts occurred due to the multi-developers environment.
-Suppose, two developers are working on the same project pointing to the same remote repository.
+In this section, we will look into resolving the conflicts that occurred due to the multi-developers environment.

 A developer is working on the footer component as in the above case while the other developer is given a task to add a sidebar.
-We will use following names for active branches and files:
+We will use the following names for active branches and files:

 Developer 1: